 - Salvadorans use voseo like Argentineans and Uruguayans (the use “vos” as the second person pronoun instead of “tu”).

-- Many critics and journalist consider Salvadoran soccer player, Magico Gonzales as one of the best soccer players in history.
+- Many critics and journalists consider Salvadoran soccer player, Magico Gonzales as one of the best soccer players in history

-What any other interesting fact can you add?
-Does any particular fact surprised you?
+What any other interesting, weird or quirky facts about El Salvador can you add?
+Does any particular fact surprise you?
 Let me know in the comments section below.

 Ready to pin?
 Let’s do this!